maryembenali/WatermelonSeedClassifier/README.md

 4. Save Data: The analyzed data, including classification results and related information, can be saved for future reference.

 ### Non-Functional Needs
-1. Accuracy:
+1. Accuracy
-2. Reliability:
+2. Reliability
-3. Speed:
+3. Speed
-4. Robustness:
+4. Robustness
-5. User-Friendly:
+5. User-Friendly
-6. Scalability:
+6. Scalability
 ## Implementation
 ### Business understanding
 The "business understanding" phase is a crucial step in the data science process.
 It involves comprehending the commercial context of data collection and understanding the company's objectives.
 Close collaboration between technical and business teams ensures relevant data collection to achieve business goals.